 “You know, Allison?
 If you make it all the way, you’ll be only the second woman on Lima team.
 A lot of people are pulling for you.”

 “See that you don’t.
 It’s a real honor to make the team.”

 “I know.
 How come you never tried for it?”

 “I don’t like taking orders.
 I prefer to give them.”

 Fair enough.
 SRT’s got a procedural manual about two inches thick.
 You have to be willing to follow the rules and take orders without question.
 Some people chafe at that.
 It’s not for everybody.
-A lot of good cops never even consider trying out for it.
+A lot of really good cops never even consider trying out for it.